EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-multiagentflow-class.md

     user_info = await ctx.get("user_profile")
     user_message = await ctx.get("user_msg")

-    self_reflection_prompt = ""
     generate_error_prompt = ""

-    if self.fault_correction and not ev.self_reflection:
-        # To mock faulty output...
-        # Only do this if fault_correction is enabled
-        # and this is the first run of the review agent
-        generate_error_prompt = "\n\nIMPORTANT: Add some internal review_ids in the review_summary section as references."

     try:
         prompt = textwrap.dedent(
             f"""
-            {self_reflection_prompt}
             Generate a summary of relevant reviews of the product based on the user's preferences: {user_info['user_preferences']}
             and the optional user query: {user_message}.